2023 New Brunswick Tankard

 The 2023 New Brunswick Tankard, the provincial men's curling championship for New Brunswick, was held from February 8 to 12 at Curl Moncton in Moncton, New Brunswick.
 The winning Scott Jones rink represented New Brunswick at the 2023 Tim Hortons Brier in London, Ontario where they finished last in Pool B with a 1–7 record.

-The event reverted back to the previous format after the previous years event.
+The event reverted to the previous format after the previous years event.